Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3

-In view of the O4~run to start in 2022, the PCal system is being improved to reduce its calibration uncertainties.
+In view of the next observing rung, O4, to start end 2022, the PCal system is being improved to reduce its calibration uncertainties.
 However, the $h(t)$ bias and associated uncertainty are dominated by contributions from other sources in the different actuator calibration steps and in the $h(t)$ reconstruction.
-In addition, the Newtonian calibration technique is being further developed with the goal to provide another calibration method with similar uncertainties as the PCal for O4, leading to a more precise understanding of the $h(t)$ bias and uncertainties.
+In addition, the Newtonian calibration technique is being further developed with the goal to provide another calibration method with similar uncertainties as those from the PCal for the O4 run, leading to a more precise understanding of the $h(t)$ bias and uncertainties.
 With two such precise estimations of the $h(t)$ bias and uncertainties in the most sensitive band of the Virgo detector, frequency-dependent bias and uncertainties will be derived.